ChrisWiegman/chriswiegman.com/content/posts/2013-06-19-5-ways-to-tell-if-your-website-has-been-hacked.md

   <figure class="alignright size-large"><img loading="lazy" decoding="async" width="150" height="150" src="/images/2013/06/sucuri-results-150x150-1.png" alt="Sucuri scan results" class="wp-image-365" /><figcaption>Sucuri will scan your site and tell you if there is a problem</figcaption></figure>
 </div>

-<a title="Sucuri SiteCheck" href="http://sitecheck.sucuri.net/scanner/" target="_blank" rel="noopener noreferrer">Sucuri SiteCheck</a>&nbsp;is a service provided by Sucuri that will scan your website against a database of known problems to determine if it has been hacked.
+<a title="Sucuri SiteCheck" href="http://sitecheck.sucuri.net/scanner/" target="_blank" rel="noopener noreferrer">Sucuri SiteCheck</a> is a service provided by Sucuri that will scan your website against a database of known problems to determine if it has been hacked.
 It looks for viruses, redirects, spam and seven other items to make sure your site is safe.
 While a manual scan is free you can also sign up for their paid service which, for $89.99/year for one site will scan it regularly and clean it for you should the worst happen.

 ### 2.)
 Better WP Security {#h-2-better-wp-security.wp-block-heading}